‘Would you like to come to the circus?’

 We’ve been every year since – twice one year – we wouldn’t miss it.
 And neither should you.
 If there was one experience that everyone should have, it is the sheer joy of Gifford’s Circus.
 We are particularly lucky to be in Wiltshire – Gifford’s is based in the Cotswolds and only do a select number of venues, all in this part of the world.
 And we are even luckier for our local performance to be on Marlborough Common – just a few miles north of the Vale of Pewsey and a wonderful setting for something as special as this.

-This year, the story is ‘Any Port in a Storm’, devised as usual by Nell Gifford and as a response to her battle with cancer and her drive to make the most of every day.
-Sadly, our dear friend Pam, won’t be there to see this year’s performance, having lost her battle with cancer earlier this year – she will be there in spirit and her words still ring in my ears.
+This year (2017), the story is ‘Any Port in a Storm’, devised as usual by Nell Gifford and as a response to her battle with cancer and her drive to make the most of every day.
+Sadly, our dear friend Pam won't be there to see it, having lost her battle with cancer earlier this year – but she will be there in spirit and her words still ring in my ears.

 The BBC World Service followed Gifford’s Circus through the creative process of this year’s show and the podcast is well worth a listen.

 Oh, and if you decide to go, the top tip is to take a cushion to sit on!

 So book your tickets now, don’t put it off, this year’s spectacular won’t be seen again.

 Gifford’s are on at Marlborough Common in the last week of August and the first week of September (it shifts slightly each year) – you won’t be disappointed!